diecatiamonteiro/text-adventure-game-browser/README.md

 # Chronicles of Forgotten Lands - A Browser-Based Text Adventure Game

 **Chronicles of Forgotten Lands** is a modern take on classic text-based adventure games, blending storytelling, puzzle-solving, and dynamic gameplay.
-In the Forgotten Lands you'll face riddles, combat and puzzle challenges, while collecting relics to restore balance to a long-lost world.
+In the Forgotten Lands you'll face riddles, combats and puzzle challenges, while collecting relics to restore balance to a long-lost world.

 **[Play the Game Now!](https://diecatiamonteiro.github.io/text-adventure-game-browser/)**